 Dr. Suzanne M. Steele

 From 2008-2010 Dr. Steele served as an Official Canadian War Artist, Canada’s first poet sent into a war zone (Afghanistan) in the 101-year history of Canadian War Artists.
 She was embedded over an 18 month period with the First Battalion Princess Patricia’s Canadian Light Infantry (1PPCLI) and visited them outside the wire in Afghanistan in 2009.
 In 2012 Suzanne and composer Jeff Ryan premiered their critically successful symphonic/choral work, Afghanistan: Requiem for a Generation, a major commission from the Calgary Philharmonic Orchestra, a work based on Steele’s observations of a Canadian infantry battalion going to war and returning.
 This war requiem, sensitively and movingly composed and orchestrated by Ryan, was broadcast nationally and internationally and was recently performed by the Vancouver symphony in January 2017.
-It will return again in November 2017 in Calgary and Toronto.
-The requiem has been recorded and will be commercially released in 2018.
+It returned again in November 2017 in Calgary and Toronto.
+The requiem has been recorded for future commercial release.

-Dr. Steele would like to extend her gratitude to the Canada Council New Chapter awards for this opportunity to explore the heart of the north, the traditional homelands of her people, to her agent Ian Arnold of Catalyst TM (Toronto), and to composer Neil Weisensel for approaching her with this collaboration in mind.
-Suzanne lives with musician and adventurer, Jeff Hilberry, and daughter, Ella Speckeen, a Métis fiddler, in Vancouver, British Columbia.
+Dr. Steele would like to extend her gratitude to the Canada Council New Chapter Awards, the BC Arts Council, the Social Sciences and Humanities Research Council, and many more organizations and individuals, for this opportunity to explore the heart of the north, the traditional homelands of her people.
+She would especially like to thank her agent Ian Arnold of Catalyst TM (Toronto), and all the artists and translators that are participating in this project.
+Suzanne lives with musician and adventurer, Jeff Hilberry, and daughter, Ella Speckeen, a Métis fiddler now studying archeology at the University of Oxford (UK).
 In 2015, Steele and Hilberry traversed the North Saskatchewan in their 17’ sailboat, Miss Moose, from the Rocky Mountains to Lake Winnipeg.
-They were the first sailboat to travel the length of the old river highway since the York boats of over a century ago.
+They were the first sailboat to travel the length of the old river highway of Steele’s ancestors, since the York boats of over a century ago.